John C. Hardin

 The Adjusted Service Rating Score (ASR) was a system the U.S. Army used at the end of the war to determine when soldiers were eligible for discharge.
 Tec 4 Hardin was one of many “High Point” soldiers with a score over 85 points.

-He returned home from the European Theater of Operations on May 29, 1945 to civilian life and honorably discharged July 4, 1945.
+He returned home from the European Theater of Operations on June 26, 1945 and honorably discharged July 4, 1945, Camp Atterbury, Indiana.

-His service was awarded with the Good Conduct Medal, Distinguished Merit Badge with Oak Leaf Cluster, European/African Middle Eastern Service Medal with six bronze service stars and one bronze service arrowhead.
+His service was awarded with the Good Conduct Medal, Distinguished Merit Badge with Oak Leaf Cluster, European/African Middle Eastern Service Medal, six Bronze Battle Stars, Bronze Arrowhead, Glider Badge, Belgian Fourragere, Netherlands Orange Lanyard, American Defense Service Medal and Army of Occupation Medal with Germany Clasp.